necsanuradu/CV/README.md

 ## Personal Profile
 Javascript, PHP, Ruby(on Rails), React, SQL, HTML, CSS(+Bootstrap, Sass, Less), Git.
 Testing Jasmine, Jest, Rspec

-### My code
+### My programming
-Nice and dry while test driven, object orientated, short but descriptive.
+Language agnostic, dry while test driven, object orientated, short but descriptive.

 ### Before
 I have worked in the Hotel Industry, freelancing as a developer for a couple of years, studied Materials Science and Engineering and worked as a gas engineer for a short period of time.